Charlie Thomas (Australian footballer): AFL Women's career

 Thomas played 6 games for Subiaco Football Club in the WAFL Women's in 2020, and 1 game in 2021, being injured for most of that season with a fractured arm.

 In the 2021 AFL Women's draft, Thomas was picked by the West Coast Eagles with pick number 3.
-The guernsey number assigned to her was number 3, which was presented to her at West Coast's 2022 AFLW season launch by Andrew Gaff, who has the number 3 guernsey on the men's team.
+The guernsey number assigned to her was number 3, which was presented to her at West Coast's 2022 AFLW season launch by Andrew Gaff, who had the number 3 guernsey on the men's team.

 Thomas played her first AFLW game on 8 January 2022, against in round 1 of 2022 season 6.
 The role she plays is as a tall utility.

 Thomas was appointed co-captain of West Coast ahead of the 2025 AFL Women's season, alongside Bella Lewis.
 Aged just 21 at the time of appointment, she is the youngest captain in AFLW history.